varunoberoi/deepstream.io-website-old/pages/docs/client.record.md

 Some things to note:

-* the listen callback will only be called once with subscribed = true for the first timea matching subscription is made and once with subscribed = false once all clients have unsubscribed from the record.
+* the listen callback will only be called once with subscribed = true for the first time a matching subscription is made and once with subscribed = false once all clients have unsubscribed from the record.

 * The callback will be called for all matching subscriptions that already exist at the time its registered.